 MSc Programme in Biology

-There are four major subject areas of the course:
+There are three major subject areas of the course:

 - Usage of R in applied statistics and data handling: This will be used throughout the course

-- Visualization, handling and analysis of genomic data using the genome browser, the galaxy tool and R
+- Visualization, handling and analysis of genomic data using the genome browser, the Unix command line and R

-- Expression analysis using microarrays and DNA sequencer data (”tag data”) using R and public tools
+- Expression analysis using microarrays and DNA sequencing using R and public tools.

 The student will achieve the following from attending the